Welcome to Minneapolis University Rotary Club

 MURC Rotarians have continued to support the Simpson Food Pantry throughout the year.
 Jeff and Cheryl are so appreciative of the support we have given.
 The people they serve appreciate that they are able to obtain fresh fruits and vegetables.
 The pantry receives donations from multiple organizations, including the Food Group in New Hope.
 We provided donations to the Food Group in the past.
 Members have donated in the past and I have encouraged my friends and family to donate as well.

-This is a reminder that our meetings from January to March will be help via ZOOM.
+This is a reminder that our meetings from January to April will be held via ZOOM.

 we meet on every 2nd and 4th Wednesday of the month.